fuzziqersoftware/newserv/README.md

         * You'll see the rare seed value and floor variations when you join a game.
         * You'll be placed into the last available slot in lobbies and games instead of the first, unless you're joining a BB solo-mode game.
         * You'll be able to join games with any PSO version, not only those for which cross-version play is normally enabled.
 See the "Cross-version play" section above for details on this.
-        * The rest of the commands in this section are enabled on the game server.
-(They are always enabled on the proxy server.)
+        * Most of the commands in this section are enabled.
+(A few of them are always enabled and don't require `$debug`.)
+    * `$whatobj` (game server only): Tells you what the closest object is to your position, along with its coordinates and object ID.
+The object's full definition is also printed to the server's log.
+This command can be used without `$debug` enabled.
     * `$readmem <address>` (game server only): Read 4 bytes from the given address and show you the values.
     * `$writemem <address> <data>` (game server only): Write data to the given address.
 Data is not required to be any specific size.
     * `$nativecall <address> [arg1 ...]` (game server only, GC only): Call a native function on your client.
 Only arguments passed in registers are supported; calling functions that take many arguments is not supported.
     * `$quest <number>` (game server only): Load a quest by quest number.
-Can be used to load battle or challenge quests with only one player present.
-Debug is not required to be enabled if the specified quest has the AllowStartFromChatCommand field set in its metadata file.
+Can be used to load battle or challenge quests with only one player present. `$debug` is not required for this command if the specified quest has the AllowStartFromChatCommand field set in its metadata file.
     * `$qcall <function-id>`: Call a quest function on your client.
     * `$qcheck <flag-num>` (game server only): Show the value of a quest flag.
-This command can be used without debug mode enabled.
+This command can be used without `$debug` enabled.
 If you're in a game, show the value of the flag in that game; if you're in the lobby, show the saved value of that quest flag for your character (BB only).
     * `$qset <flag-num>` or `$qclear <flag-num>`: Set or clear a quest flag for everyone in the game.
 If you're in the lobby and on BB, set or clear the saved value of a quest flag in your character file.
     * `$qgread <flag-num>` (game server only): Show the value of a quest counter ("global flag").
-This command can be used without debug mode enabled.
+This command can be used without `$debug` enabled.
     * `$qgwrite <flag-num> <value>` (game server only): Set the value of a quest counter ("global flag") for yourself.
     * `$qsync <reg-num> <value>`: Set a quest register's value for yourself only. `<reg-num>` should be either rXX (e.g. r60) or fXX (e.g. f60); if the latter, `<value>` is parsed as a floating-point value instead of as an integer.
     * `$qsyncall <reg-num> <value>`: Set a quest register's value for everyone in the game. `<reg-num>` should be either rXX (e.g. r60) or fXX (e.g. f60); if the latter, `<value>` is parsed as a floating-point value instead of as an integer.